Psalm 91

 Psalm 91 is the 91st psalm of the Book of Psalms, beginning in English in the King James Version: "He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty."
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 90.
-In Latin, it is known as 'Qui habitat".
+In Latin, it is known as Qui habitat.
 As a psalm of protection, it is commonly invoked in times of hardship.
 Though no author is mentioned in the Hebrew text of this psalm, Jewish tradition ascribes it to Moses, with David compiling it in his Book of Psalms.
 The Septuagint translation attributes it to David.

 The psalm forms a regular part of Jewish, Catholic, Eastern Orthodox, Lutheran, Anglican and other Protestant liturgies.
 The complete psalm and selected verses have often been set to music, notably by Heinrich Schütz and Felix Mendelssohn, who used verses for his motet Denn er hat seinen Engeln befohlen.
 The psalm has been paraphrased in hymns.
-The psalm was originally written in the Hebrew language.
+The psalm was originally written in Biblical Hebrew.
 It is divided into 16 verses.

 Background and themes

 The Midrash states that Psalm 91 was composed by Moses on the day he completed the building of the Tabernacle in the desert.
 The verses describe Moses's own experience entering the Tabernacle: "He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty".
-Midrash Tehillim and Zohar teach that Moses composed this psalm while ascending into the cloud hovering over Mount Sinai, at which time he recited these words as protection from the angels of destruction.
+Midrash Tehillim and the Zohar teach that Moses composed this psalm while ascending into the cloud hovering over Mount Sinai, at which time he recited these words as protection from the angels of destruction.

 In Jewish thought, Psalm 91 conveys the themes of God's protection and rescue from danger.
 The Talmud (Shevu'ot 15b) records opinions calling this psalm the "song of evil spirits" and the "song of plagues" ("shir shel pega'im" and "shir shel nega'im," respectively), for "one who recites it with faith in God will be helped by Him in time of danger".
 Since the times of the Geonim, this psalm was recited to drive away demons and evil spirits.
 According to midrashim, the psalm references many types of demons that threaten man, including the "Terror", "Arrow", "Pestilence", and "Destruction" mentioned in verses 5–6.
 The psalm was written in amulets by both Jews and Christians from the Late Antique period.
 According to the Talmud (Shevu'ot 15b), the subsequent verse, verse 7 ("A thousand shall fall at your side," etc.) is a reference to the demons which would perish upon recitation of this psalm.
 In the same vein, Psalm 91 was included as one of the "Four Psalms Against Demons" in Dead Sea Scroll 11QapocrPs, the other three psalms being previously unknown, which are thought to have been used by the Qumran community for exorcisms.